Consensys/doc.goquorum/docs/Reference/Plugins/account/For-Developers.md

-# account Plugins: For developers
+# Account plugins: For developers

 New `account` plugins can be developed to extend the supported account management options for GoQuorum and `clef`.